Regex Tester – Test Regular Expressions with Live Highlighting

 What is a regular expression?

-What are named capture groups?
+What are named capture groups in regex?

-How do I escape special characters?
+How do I escape special characters in a regex?

-Special regex characters (. * + ? ^ $ { } [ ] | ( ) \) must be escaped with a backslash to match them literally.
-For example, to match a period: \.
-To match a dollar sign: \$.
-To match a backslash itself: \\.
+Special characters in regex (. * + ? ^ $ { } [ ] | ( ) \) must be escaped with a backslash if you want to match them literally.
+For example, to match a period, use \. (not just .) because . in regex means "any character".
+To match a dollar sign, use \$.

 Related Developer Tools